e10v/tea-tasting/README.md

 ### Simple metrics

-The `tt.SimpleMean` class defines average metric values per randomization units.
-The first argument, `value`, is a name of a column that contains the metric values.
+The `tt.SimpleMean` class is useful if you want to compare simple metric averages.
+The first parameter, `value`, is a name of a column that contains the metric values.

 It applies the Welch's t-test, Student's t-test, or Z-test, depending on parameters: